konsolas/AAC-Issues/README.md

 The AAC Test Server is currently public and is at **aac3.kons.co**

+A public discord server is available at **https://discord.gg/uc9w2nx**

 ### Those who join the test server purely to develop bypasses, without any obvious intention of helping AAC develop, will be removed from the server.

 ## Notice board